51Ƶ

 Minimum Qualifications:

-Required Software Proficiency:
+Required

-• Experience in event coordination or photography.
+• Experience in higher education or public-sector facilities management.

 Other Requirements: